 Challenges for Programming: Online Conferences

 I began my publishing career as a book acquisitions editor, so my conference experience was largely in the exhibit hall, meeting with authors and looking for new projects.
 Whether it was a history or a library meeting, I rarely took the time to attend informational sessions, and I never gave a thought to who planned them.
 It wasn’t until I started attending publishing meetings that I really became aware of the volunteers that made such events go.
 Once I joined a program committee for the Society for Scholarly Publishing (SSP), and got involved with folks from across the industry, I was hooked.
-What better way to explore interesting topics to meet the experts and craft sessions that enabled them to share their knowledge?
+What better way to explore interesting topics than to meet the experts and craft sessions that enabled them to share their knowledge?
 I’m always on the lookout for topics I’ve not seen addressed before and new potential speakers.
 That has made the COVID transition difficult.

-Online conferences are difficult for speakers and attendees, but I’ve found that they open up many possibilities for organizers.
+Online conferences are hard for speakers and attendees, but I’ve found that they open up many possibilities for organizers.
 With increasing emphasis on diversity, it’s been so refreshing to cast a net wider than the folks who could already afford to travel to a meeting.
 I’ve moderated panels that spanned continents, spanned disciplines, with every age and career stage represented, along with many cultural and ethnic perspectives.
 With hybrid conferences on the horizon for attendees, I’m hoping that the ability to support remote speakers will remain too.
 Attendee demographics have also changed, giving the opportunity for those who cannot travel for health, mobility, or time issues.
 Registration costs are typically lower for online conferences, reducing the financial barrier.

 Many conferences pivoted to online formats with almost no notice, and conferencing platforms are still evolving to meet stakeholder needs.
 I don’t intend any of this to be a criticism of events or platforms, but these are things I have found disagreeable.
 While recording sessions ahead of time reduces technical issues, there’s something to be said for those speaking live, reacting in response to attendee chats.
 Some platforms make other attendees invisible, which removes any notion of a shared experience.
 Speaking at an event like that is like shouting into the void.
 Recently, more events have offered interactive networking space with tools like Spatial Chat, GatherTown, or REMO.
 While zipping an avatar around a virtual space is no substitute for meeting in the exhibits or the hotel bar, it does meet some key needs to catch up with friends and meet new people.